 Favorites Recommended by IndyPL Librarians:

-These books share the holiday of Thanksgiving from the story of hardships to the gratitude of what it is to celebrate "plenty" - whether it is food or time with family.
-Learn about the history and traditions of Thanksgiving including the prayers and songs people the world over share to celebrate harvest.
-Laugh out loud at some silly stories starring picture book favorites like Arthur, Amelia Bedelia, Pete the Cat, and more - even vampires celebrate Fangsgiving! #indyplkids IndyPL_CarrieW
+Favorite picture books Thanksgiving celebrations from turkey dinner to the gratitude of what it is to celebrate "plenty" - whether it is food or time with family.
+Laugh outloud at some silly stories starring picture book favorites like Arthur, Bad Kitty, Amelia Bedelia, Pete the Cat, and more - even vampires celebrate Fangsgiving!